Ulster University - Belfast

 Computer Science

-Further motivated by evidence of demand from industry and business for upskilling of staff in the areas of Computer Science, The new MSc in Computer Science will strive to address the growing demands in the sector by training a new kind of Computing specialist who is able to both manage data, understand business process and implement solutions subsequently interconnecting them as part of a larger system.
+Further motivated by evidence of demand from industry and business for upskilling of staff in the areas of Computer Science, the course will strive to address the growing demands in the sector by training a new kind of Computing Specialist.

 Subjects taught